Joseph Philippe Lemercier Laroche

-Early life
+Early life, family and education

 Joseph was born in Cap-Haïtien, Haiti.
-At the age of 15, Joseph was sent to Beauvais, France to study.
-After graduating with an engineering degree, he married a French woman named Juliette Lafargue.
+When he was 15 years old, he was sent to Beauvais, France to study.
+After earning an engineering degree, he married a French woman named Juliette Lafargue.
 Due to the racial discrimination of the times, however, he had difficulty finding work.
-Tired of living off his wine seller father-in-law, he decided to return to Haiti with his growing family.
-His uncle, Cincinnatus Leconte, the President of Haiti, arranged a job for him as a mathematics teacher.
+His daughter Simone Marie Anne Andrée Laroche was born in Paris, France, 1909; followed by her sister, Louise Laroche, born on 2 July 1910.
+Tired of living off his father-in-law, a wine merchant, Joseph decided to return to Haiti with his growing family.
+His uncle, Cincinnatus Leconte, was the President of Haiti, and he arranged a job for Joseph as a mathematics teacher.

-Simone Marie Anne Andrée Laroche was born in Paris, France, 1909; followed by her sister, Louise Laroche, born on 2 July 1910.

 Voyage

 The family planned to leave France in late 1912, but Juliette discovered she was pregnant for a third time, and Joseph decided to hasten their travel arrangements so the child could be born in Haiti.